|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed August 30, 1943

 Built by Bell in Buffalo, New York.
-Delivered to the U.S. Army, serial number unknown.
+Delivered to the U.S. Army Air Force (USAAF) as P-39 Airacobra model and serial number unknown.
 Disassembled and shipped overseas to the South Pacific and reassembled.

 Assigned to the 13th Air Force, 18th Fighter Group, 12th Fighter Squadron.
 No known nose art or nickname.

 On August 30, 1943 took off from Fighter 2 (Kukum) on Guadalcanal on an escort mission for B-24 Liberators bombing Kahili Airfield (Buin).
 Over the target, Stratton was hit by anti-aircraft fire over the target, then entered combat with A6M Zeros over the target.
 Stratton claimed one shot down, but was hit from behind by another Zero, sustaining more damage.
 His wingman Moore chased this Zero away, but more attacked, and Moore again attempted to protect him.
 Unable to stop further attacks, Stratton's Airacobra was set on fire and crashed into the sea off the target.